shio-yaamaa/timezone-line-bot/README.md

 A Line bot that converts time in one time zone to that of other time zones.

-It enables group members from different time zones to arrange their schedules quickly.
+It calculates time differences so that group members in different time zones can schedule events quickly.

 <img src="assets/timezone_linebot_demo.png" width="500px" />